Partypoker Launches Major Software Update, Eliminates Downloadable Hand Histories

 Seating scripts have been a controversial subject in the online poker world, though most players generally do not like them.
 They are used to essentially hunt and bully weaker players throughout the poker room, making them lose money more quickly than normal and certainly have less fun playing poker.
 This is bad for the poker rooms, as players who feel picked on are less likely to return.

-HUDs and seating scripts also contribute to “bum hunting,” a practice where players sit at a heads-up table and wait for a known weak player to sit down.
+HUDs and seating scripts also contribute to “bum hunting,” the practice where players sit at a heads-up table and wait for a known weak player to sit down.
 If someone arrives who is not a preferred target, the bum hunter will stand up and wait for someone else to come along.
 This practice clogs up tables that other players would like to use.

 “With this release, we will be making changes to our software that will prevent third-party tracking tools from working,” partypoker managing director Tom Waters said in the original software update announcement.
 “We want our players to have a fresh start and therefore we are asking all players to select a new alias so that all third-party tool tracking is lost for all our players.
 At the same time, we have some great promotions running and I’m sure there will be a mad rush by players eager to secure their preferred screenname!”